bjornnorman/decryptfs-ssh/README.md

 Solution for automatic decryption of ecryptfs home folders when logging in with SSH keys without password.

+# Background

+The fact that you have to enter your password to decrypt your home folder when logging in through SSH with keys sort of defeats the purpose of using keys for logins...
+You still have to remember and type your password!

 # General information

 SSH-keys to be used must be both in the users authorized keys and loaded